EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 Open the [Join Weed Management Aoetearoa NZ Project page](https://www.inaturalist.org/projects/weed-management-aotearoa-nz/join), read the project page and select the `Yes, I want to join` button.

-## Adding a new observation to the `Weed Management Aotearoa NZ` project
+## Adding or updating an observation to the `Weed Management Aotearoa NZ` project

 If you're not familiar with adding observations to iNaturalist see [this guide](https://www.inaturalist.org/pages/add-an-observation-nz).